cyvasse-online/blog/_posts/2015-09-02-survey-results-development-status.md

 keep that ad exclusive to the blog for now and see how you all respond to it, and will consider putting it on the main page at a later point.

-As far as donations go: I don't see a reason not enable donations.
+As far as donations go: I don't see a reason not to enable donations.
 It might take some time to find the right platform(s) to use for this though, which is why there is no donate button anywhere yet.

-There were also suggestions about other monetization options, of which I want mention one
-briefly: A non-gratis iOS app.
+There were also suggestions about other monetization options, of which I want to mention one briefly: A non-gratis iOS app.
 I won't consider doing that as long as Apple's current developer agreement is in place.
 There's an excellent article about it at [eff.org][x] which should give you an idea on why I won't work on programs for Apple devices.